sagar-barapatre/sagar-barapatre/README.md

 <br>

-#### I am Sagar Barapatre 😃.
-I am from Nagpur, India and currently pursuing my B.Tech from International Institute of Information Technology, Bhubaneswar 🏫.I love to explore and learn about new things.
+#### I am Sagar Barapatre.
+I am from Nagpur, India and currently pursuing my B.Tech in CSE from International Institute of Information Technology, Bhubaneswar.
+I love to explore and learn about new things.

 ## 👯 Communities
 * The Programming Society of IIIT-Bh